latolukasz/beeorm-doc/docs/guide/flusher_cache_setters.md

 DEL total_categories
 ```

-As you can see two queries to redis are executed.
-One when `flusher.Flush()` is executed, another one
-when `engine.GetRedis().Del("total_categories")` is executed.

-That's why `Flusher` provides two methods - `GetLocalCacheSetter()` and `GetRedisCacheSetter()` which allows you define Redis and local cache queries that should be
-run when `flusher.Flush()` is executed.
+To solve this problem, Flusher provides two methods - `GetLocalCacheSetter()` and `GetRedisCacheSetter()` - that allow you to define Redis and local cache queries that should be executed when `flusher.Flush()` is called.

-Below you can see how we can improve our example:
+Consider the following improved example:

 ```go{4}
 flusher := engine.NewFlusher()